eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-updates.md

 }
 ```

-### Ditto Java client
+### Ditto Java Client

-The third option to use conditional updates is the Ditto Java client.
+The third option to use conditional updates is the ditto-client.
 The following code snippet demonstrates how to achieve this.

 ```java